AlfioEmanueleFresta/practical-xss/introduction.rst

 * Understand the importance of input data sanitisation
 * Appreciate the extent of the risk of processing not adequately sanitised input data in web applications
-* Understand the details of XSS attacks (identity thefth via session cookie thefth) in web applications
+* Understand the details of XSS attacks (identity theft via session cookie) in web applications

 Prerequisites, Equipment and Software